 These Japanese cattle make for a beautiful, marbled, tender, and delicious type of beef.
 Aside from its taste and texture, the health benefits of Wagyu Beef are enough to make it a big deal, and quite possibly by the end of this article, to become your new favorite type of red meat!

-We put Wagyu Beef head to head with Kobe Beef (the renowned, superior [and expensive!] meat) and see who comes out on top in this match - keep reading!
+We put Wagyu Beef head to head with Kobe Beef, the renowned, superior, and expensive meat.
+We cover the difference between Wagyu and Kobe beef to see who comes out on top in this match.
+Keep reading!

 What is Wagyu Beef?